Broadband Benefits Included in the Infrastructure Bill

 Under the plan, states will get large grants to fund improvements and broadband benefits.
 According to Consumer Reports, the plan calls for a federal discount on broadband service for low-income families.
 Additionally, the infrastructure bill requires clear, uniform labeling of internet prices to help consumers compare plans and understand the fees on their monthly bills.

-Moreover, advocacy groups, including Consumer Reports, say the broadband benefits are a significant step towards eliminating internet inequities across America.
+Moreover, advocacy groups, including Consumer Reports, say the broadband benefits are a significant step towards expanding internet access across America.

 “We commend the Senate for working together on this much needed investment in broadband infrastructure to ensure that more Americans, especially the most vulnerable, have a connection to high-speed internet.”